(Updated March 13, 2018)

 - “clinicians should ask about compulsive behaviour with this antipsychotic” (Milton G. Roxanas, Pathological Gambling and Compulsive Eating Associated with Aripiprazole, 44 Australian & New Zealand J. of Psychiatry 291, 291 (2010)

 Strengthening the association between Abilify and compulsive gambling is this observation by Health Canada: “Among 14 of the 18 international cases of compulsive gambling identified in a review of the scientific and medical literature, the behaviours resolved or improved when the treatment with aripiprazole was stopped or the dosage was reduced.”

 The agency cited nearly 200 case reports of aripiprazole and impulse-control problems, most of them related to compulsive gambling.
-Importantly, FDA points out that patients with no prior history of the compulsive behaviors experienced uncontrollable urges only after starting Abilify treatment.
+Importantly, the FDA points out that patients with no prior history of the compulsive behaviors experienced uncontrollable urges only after starting Abilify treatment.
 Soon after reducing the dose or discontinuing the drug, these uncontrollable urges went away.

 Abilify-related impulse control problems, says FDA, may result in harm to the patient and others if not recognized.
-FDA encourages patients who experience impulse control problems while taking Abilify to contact their health care provider.
+The FDA encourages patients who experience impulse control problems while taking Abilify to contact their health care provider.

 What Do Abilify Lawsuits Allege?